RealEstateCore/rec/Doc/Asset/Equipment/HVAC_Equipment/AHU/Makeup_Air_Unit.md

 [Index](../../../../index.md) > [Asset](../../../Asset.md) > [Equipment](../../Equipment.md) > [HVAC_Equipment](../HVAC_Equipment.md) > [AHU](AHU.md) > [Makeup_Air_Unit](#)
 # Makeup_Air_Unit

+A device designed to condition ventilation air introduced into a space or to replace air exhausted from a process or general area exhaust.
+The device may be used to prevent negative pressure within buildings or to reduce airborne contaminants in a space.

 **Display name:** Makeup Air Unit<br />
 **DTMI:** dtmi:org:brickschema:schema:Brick:Makeup_Air_Unit;1